brianreumere/plague/README.md

 ### Callout

-There is a Hugo shortcode implemented to display a paragraph of text with a custom class name `callout` and [ARIA `note` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/note_role).
+There is a Hugo shortcode implemented to display a paragraph of text with a custom class name `callout` and an [ARIA `note` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/note_role).
 You can use this instead of the `> `  Markdown blockquote syntax, since technically blockquotes are supposed to be actual quotations and not notes, call-outs, alerts, etc. (the `<aside>` tag also doesn't seem appropriate for this use case since it's intended to be for content that ["could be considered separate \[from the content around the `aside` element\]](https://www.w3.org/TR/2011/WD-html5-author-20110809/the-aside-element.html)).

 For example: